-CADTH participates in the Advanced Pharmacy Practice Experience (APPE) program with the University of Toronto.
+CADTH participates with the University of Toronto in the Advanced Pharmacy Practice Experience, or APPE, program.
 Students completing their Doctor of Pharmacy studies are eligible to complete a rotation, generally five weeks in length, at CADTH.